lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-02-03-leveraging-1x1-production-to-improve-flow.md

 ### Seeing the rocks

-The real power of 1x1 production however lies in its ability to the expose problems and obstacles that impede the flow of work.
+The real power of 1x1 production however lies in its ability to expose problems that impede the flow of work.
 The idea is described in Taiichi Ohno’s _Toyota Production System_ as:

 > Lowering water level in a river to be able to see the rocks.